 Skip to main content

-Especially with PROFINET Controllers on platforms with limited real-time capabilities, such as Linux or CODESYS Control Win V3, a send clock selected too low (< 4 ms) often cannot be maintained.
+Especially with PROFINET Controllers on platforms with limited real-time capabilities, such as Linux or CODESYS Control Win SL, a send interval which is selected too low (< 4 ms) often cannot be maintained.
 This is indicated by the error "AR consumer DHT expired" (PNIOStatus = 0xCF81FD05).

 • Powersafe policy

-Modern operating systems and CPUs typically have numerous energy-saving features which "sleep" parts of the system (CPU or network adapter).
+Modern operating systems and CPUs typically have numerous power-saving features which "sleep" parts of the system (CPU or network adapter).
 "Waking up" those components can be delayed so that sending can no longer be done reliably.
-Curiously enough, a low load on the system causes communication problems.
+Curiously enough, a low load on the system causes interference in communication.
 Therefore, these Powersafe functions should be disabled if problems occur.

 • Real-time patch (Linux)

-To make sure that short send clocks (1 ms or less) are reliable, it is usually necessary to install a real-time patch on the Linux system.
+To make sure that short send intervals (1 ms or less) are reliable, it is usually necessary to install a real-time patch on the Linux system.
 This depends on the performance and load of the respective platform.
-Recognizable by a large jitter of the "Profinet_IOTask" (in task monitoring).
+This is recognizable by a large jitter of the "Profinet_IOTask" (in task monitoring).

 • Increase of the priority of the network task which manages the PROFINET network adapter.